-VersionConstraintType provides the type definition of the VersionConstraint elements of RequirementResourceConstraintType [4.7.5].
-A VersionConstraint can define a set of individual versions or ranges of versions that are supported and a similar set that are certified.
+1586 VersionConstraintType provides the type definition of the VersionConstraint elements of RequirementResourceConstraintType [4.7.5].
+A VersionConstraint can define a set of individual versions 1587 1588 or ranges of versions that are supported and a similar set that are certified.
+During deployment, the set of certified versions, if provided, will be resolved and if successful, prioritized first.
+If the version constraint is 1589 1590 still unmet after processing the certified versions, then the supported versions will be resolved.

-4.4.7.1 VersionConstraintType Property Summary
+4.4.7.1 VersionConstraintType Property Summary 1591